Rasmus-M/crazy-climber/README.md

 * Mounted twin joysticks
 * F18A or PICO9918 for faster gameplay (1)

-(1) The TMS9918A has a bug that prevents the use or more than 8 sprites in the graphics mode optimal for fast smooth scrolling.
+(1) The TMS9918A has a bug that prevents the use or more than 8 sprites in the graphics mode optimal for smooth scrolling.
 F18A and clones don't have this bug, so here the game can run in the optimal mode.
+If you have an F18A and want to run the game at the original speed, press F at the opening screen with the big logo to bypass the optimal mode.

 ## Keys